-Generation of electricity (coal or gas-fired power plants), which is used in homes, businesses, industry, outdoor lighting, and increasingly for transportation.
+Generation of electricity (i.e., coal or gas-fired power plants), which is used in homes, businesses, industry, outdoor lighting, and increasingly for transportation.

-Space and water heating that uses natural gas, propane, heating fuel, or electricity generated from the combustion of fossil fuels.
+Space and water heating that use natural gas, propane, heating fuel, or electricity generated from the combustion of fossil fuels.